joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/10/03/us/helene-north-carolina-latino-swannanoa.html

 **Dodgers vs. Padres NLDS preview: Predictions, pitching matchups and more**\
-`The Los Angeles Dodgers and San Diego Padres renew their rivalry in a highly anticipated National League Division Series matchup.`\
+`The Dodgers and Padres renew their rivalry in a highly anticipated NLDS matchup.
+Our writers preview the series. `\
 https://nytimes.com/athletic/5815551/2024/10/03/dodgers-padres-2024-nlds-preview-predictions/

 **After Helene, Even Restoring Internet Service Is Political**\